Appointments

 We'll send you and your GP a letter saying what we talked about at your appointment and what the next steps are in your treatment.

 It is important to us that you feel involved in the decisions being made about your care and treatment.
-After your examination, the doctor or clinic nurse will be willing to answer any questions.
+After your examination, the doctor or clinic nurse can answer any questions.
 Please ask if you have not understood anything that has been said.

-If you need any clinical advice, support or guidance between appointments, please call your nurse specialist on 020 7188 2707.
+If you need any clinical advice, support or guidance between appointments, please call your nurse specialist, phone: 020 7188 2707.

 Your nurse specialist may be able to help by: